rsksmart/covalent-docs/docs/content/tools/primer-query/operator-reference.md

 <b>New Array Fields</b>

-With `newly created` fields, we are allowed to create new array fields and set it to the value of the `newly created` fields.
-If the expression is evaluated to `non-existent` field, the array will substitute the field with a `null`.
+With `newly created` fields, we are allowed to create new array fields that can project multiple fields inside the array.
+If the expression inside the array is evaluated to a `non-existent` field, the array will substitute that field with a `null`.

 <Aside>